Nineteen Nineteen wins design awards!

-- James Glisson is Interim Chief Curator of American Art at The Huntington.
+- James Glisson is the Curator of Contemporary Art at the Santa Barbara Museum of Art.

 - Karen R. Lawrence assumed her position as the ninth president of The Huntington Library, Art Museum, and Botanical Gardens on Sept.
 1, 2018, following a decade as president at Sarah Lawrence, a small, highly regarded liberal arts college in Yonkers, New York.

 Selected books from the Huntington Library Press are now distributed by Angel City Press.